htw saar QR-encoded URL

 Learning outcomes:

-After successfully completing this course, students will be able to generate motions of working bodies, tools and processed goods under consideration of technological requirements and optimize them with regard to different criteria (acceleration, driving forces, vibration behavior).
-They will be able to develop (mechatronic) solutions for the implementation of given motions, determine their characteristics and assess their application limits.
-They will be able to select the appropriate calculation model for the respective phase of the development process and to implement it with the aid of analytical approaches or by using the FMD software RECURDYN.
+After successfully completing this module, students will be able to generate the motions of working organs, tools and processed goods under consideration of technological requirements and to evaluate them with regard to various criteria (acceleration, driving forces, vibration behavior).
+They will be able to design (mechatronic) solutions for the implementation of given motions.

 Module content: